 An ongoing series of Danny PhantomFan Fics written by Aaron12 (aka Aaron Kuzik).The series takes place following the Grand Finale of the cartoon.
 Danny's life has undergone many changes following the events of "Phantom Planet", with his entire family now aware of his powers, his best friend Tucker Foley being Amity Park's new mayor, former rival Valerie Gray now an ally, and, of course, his Relationship Upgrade with Sam Manson.
 However, after the return of Dan Phantom, Danny's evilalternate futureself, and a run-in with two mysterious ghosts who turn out to be Danny and Sam's future selves, Sam's life is changed forever when she becomes Danny's new partner as Sam Tasma after obtaining ghost powers of her own.
 Together, they go through the hardships of being a superhero team and two teens in love.
 Along the way, they discover that Danny has tapped into a new, powerful form that's as dangerous to him as to his enemies, as well as a mysterious connection Danny and Sam possess that goes back to all their 'unison' moments.The series is very well-written and pulls together many different storylines as well as clearing up a lot of the inconsistencies that occurred throughout the cartoon.
-It has gathered a following of fans who enjoy the action, comedy, and romance it presents.
+It has gathered an ever-growing following of fans who enjoy the action, comedy, and romance it presents.
 The stories can be found here.
 The author has also drawn pics to complement the stories which can be found on DeviantArt

 This series provides examples of:

 Accidental Kiss: In Royal Occupation, Tucker accidentally kissed a brainwashed Jazz when he tried to block her view.
 Fortunately, it helped to undo his froggy transformation.
 Also, as a Continuity Nod to the cartoon, Tucker mumbled about the one with Sam.